Differences Between Linux And WindowsAugust 8, 2020

 Matthias Ettrich developed KDE in 1996.
 He desired a GUI to your Unix background that would make everyone the software look and feels equal.
 Also, he desired a desktop environment for Unix which would be a lot easier to use than those available at the moment.
 KDE is a completely free open source project, with a huge number of coders working on it all over the Earth, but also, it has some industrial support from companies including Novell, Trolltech, and Mandriva.

 KDE intends to create a simple to use desktop environment without forfeiting configurability.
 Windows users may notice that KDE has a similar appearance to Windows.
 Another popular GUI is (ref #7) GNOME.
 GNOME puts a significant emphasis on simplicity, and consumer skill.
 Similar to KDE GNOME is open source and is absolutely free to download.
-1 noteworthy characteristic of GNOME is a simple fact that it supports several distinct languages; GNOME supports more than 100 distinct languages.
+1 noteworthy characteristic of GNOME is the simple fact that it supports several distinct languages; GNOME supports more than 100 distinct languages.
 Gnome is permitted under the LGPL license (lesser general public license).

 The permit enables programs written for GNOME to utilize a much wider group of permits, including some business applications.
 The title GNOME stands for GNU Network object model environment.
 GNOME’s look and feel are comparable to that of other desktop environments.
 Fluxbox is just another illustration of a Linux GUI.
 With less of an emphasis on simplicity of use and eye candy, Fluxbox intends to be a rather lightweight, and also a much more efficient use of program tools.
 The interface includes just a taskbar and a menu bar, which can be obtained by right-clicking on the background.
 Fluxbox is popular to be used with older computers which have limited prosperity of system tools.